typedb/typedb/spec.md

 # Schema

-This section describes valid declarations of types, axioms relating types (dependencies, subtyping), and constraints that can be further imposed on the type system.
-It also describe how such declarations can be further manipulated (define, undefine).
+This section describes valid declarations of _types_ and axioms relating types (_dependencies and _type castings_) for the user's data model, as well as _model constraints_ that can be further imposed.
+These declarations are subject to a set of _type system properties_ as listed in this section.
+The section also describes how such declarations can be manipulated after being first declared (undefine, redefine).

 ## Basics

-* Categories of definition clauses:
+* Kinds of definition clauses:
-  * `define`: always adds type axioms or conditions
+  * `define`: adds type axioms or model constraints
-  * `undefine`: removes type axioms or conditions
+  * `undefine`: removes type axioms or model constraints
-  * `redefine`: always both removes and (re-)adds
+  * `redefine`: both removes and adds axioms or model constraints (remove is never no-op)
-* Schema components:
+* Suggested distinciton of schema components:
   * **Schema type defs**: data-capturing types and type dependencies.
   * **Constraints**: postulate conditions that the system satisfies.
   * **Triggers**: actions to be executed based on certain conditions.